douglasgoodwin/glitters/modules/WEEK04_sticky-greasy-dry-powdery/README.md

 1. review from last week
 2. new assignment: sign up to present investigations
+4. LAB: What would paper look like to a flea?
 3. LECTURE on surface tension, surfactants, capillary forces, and other surface qualities
 4. DEMONSTRATION: floating--and sinking--a paperclip
-4. LAB: What would paper look like to a flea?
 5. next week: resonance

-## review readings

- - READ: Human climbing with efficiently scaled gecko-inspired dry adhesives
+## transition from last week

+## what makes something sticky?

+1. van der Waals forces
+2. friction
+3. magnetic force
+4. electrostatic force
+5. mechanical forces
+6. gravity

+## example sticky things:
+1. tape (van der Waals)
+2. mortar (friction)
+3. magnets (magnetism)
+4. static electricity (electrostatic)
+4. burrs, velcro (mechanical)
+5. the pyramids (gravity)

 ## questions
+1. can any of these forces account for the surface tension we see in water??
-1. what are capillary forces? and how do capillary forces related to surface tension?
+2. what are capillary forces? and how do capillary forces related to surface tension?
-2. surface tension (surfActants)
+2. what is surface tension (surfActants)

 ## themes